 If you look at reliability data of all cochlear implants from each company over more than 10 years, the difference is clear.
 By calculating relative risk of implant failure, it’s clear that MED-EL’s titanium implants offer superior long-term reliability.
-For more than 10 years, with MED-EL titanium cochlear implants there is at least a 30% lower relative risk of implant failure than for implants from Cochlear or Advanced Bionics.1
+For more than 10 years, MED-EL titanium cochlear implants have offered outstanding reliability and performance for our recipients.

 Comprehensive Reliability Reporting

 With cochlear implant reliability, it’s important to look at the whole picture.
 Successful outcomes with an implant relies on many factors.
 Candidates deserve clear information so they can form realistic expectations and make well-informed decisions.

 That’s why MED-EL openly reports our extended cumulative survival percentage for more than 10 years.
 This is a comprehensive reporting that includes every issue, including medical related failures.
 If an implant has to be removed for any reason, we count it against our reliability in our openly published extended CSR data.

 Why do we choose to share such transparent and detailed reliability information?
 MED-EL has always been privately owned.
 From the very beginning through today, MED-EL has been guided by our founders, the inventors of the modern micro-electronic multichannel cochlear implant.